 A permanent floating wetland in Curl Curl Lagoon could provide bird habitat and a safe nesting area as well as filter and clean the currently heavily polluted water.

-Working to restore the degraded natural environmental ecosystem will involve members of the local community and instil pride in place.
-The community will see a future in which restoration is possible and that innovative solutions that include native vegetation can play a part in regeneration.
+Working to restore the degraded natural environmental ecosystem would involve members of the local community and instil pride in place.
+The community could see a future in which restoration is possible and that innovative solutions that include native vegetation can play a part in regeneration.

 What action can be taken to improve water quality?

-Biological treatment is possible, however, by harnessing the natural ability of plants and microbes to absorb nutrients (such as phosphorus and nitrogen) and break down contaminants through biological processes known as bioremediation.
+Biological treatment is possible by harnessing the natural ability of plants and microbes to absorb nutrients (such as phosphorus and nitrogen) and break down contaminants through biological processes known as bioremediation.

 What role can wetlands play?